MANAGEMENT DISCUSSION AND ANALYSIS REPORT

-Vietnam is one of the fastest growing countries in South-east Asia, with a GDP growthof about 6%.
-The demographics of the country are very promising, with an extremely youngpopulation providing an opportunity for FMCG companies to grow rapidly.
-The country is inthe process of integrating into the world's economy, as part of globalization.
-Vietnamfinds a place in the Goldman Sachs list of N-ll countries as a frontier market, indicatingan opportunity to invest but with lower market capitalization and liquidity.
-Thegovernment is targeting to hold inflation at 6%.
-Vietnam has also proposed some favorablechanges in tax laws for socio-economic development and to reduce the overall tax rate.
+Vietnam is one of the fastest growing countries in South East Asia, with a GDP growthof about 6%.
+In 2013, the GDP growth was at 5.4%, lower than estimated 6.3%.
+Thedemographics of the country are very promising, with an extremely young populationproviding an opportunity for FMCG companies to grow rapidly.
+The country is in the periodof integrating into the worlds economy, as part of globalization.

 In situations of economic constraints, items which are in the nature of discretionaryspending are the first to be curtailed.
 In an extended recession, down trading frombranded to non-branded or premium to mass market products could occur and affect thefinancial performance of the Company.

-The competitive intensity in the FMCG sector in India is high and companies need tofocus on branding, product development, distribution and innovation to ensure theirsurvival.
-Marico has recently entered categories such as mass skin care, breakfastcereals, hair styling, post wash leave-on conditioners and deodorants where thecompetitive intensity is relatively higher as compared to the segments it has beenoperating in such as coconut oil, hair oils and refined edible oils.
+The competitive intensity in the FMCG sector in India is high and companies need tofocus on branding, distribution and innovation to ensure their survival.
+Countercampaigning by competitors could reduce the efficacy of promotions.
+Similarly, aggressivepricing stances by competition have the potential of creating a disruption.
+Marico hasrecently entered categories such as mass skin care, breakfast cereals, hair styling, postwash leave-on conditioners, deodorants and hair colours where the competitive intensity isrelatively higher as compared to the segments it has been operating in hitherto, such ascoconut oil, hair oils and refined edible oils.

-Marico has a well-established and comprehensive internal control structure across thevalue chain, to ensure that all assets are safeguarded and protected against loss fromunauthorized use or disposition, to ensure that transactions are authorized, recorded andreported correctly and that operations are conducted in an efficient and cost effectivemanner.
-The key constituents of the internal control system are:
+Marico has a well-established and comprehensive internal control structure across thevalue chain to ensure that all assets are safeguarded and protected against loss fromunauthorized use or disposition that transactions are authorized, recorded and reportedcorrectly and that operations are conducted in an efficient and cost effective manner.
+Thekey constituents of the internal control system are: